strangeprogram/iproutehost/README.md

 # Website Archive

 Welcome to the repository for https://iproute.host which serves as a archive.
-This repository contains the core HTML files that structure the website, providing insights into my professional development and artistic endeavors over the years.
+This repository contains the core HTML files and CSS that structure the website, providing insights into my professional development and artistic endeavors over the years.

 ## Contents